jamesphare/nypd_allegations/NYPD.md

 The CCRB “exonerates” officers whose conduct is ruled to fall within departmental guidelines, no matter how egregious.
-Allegations may remain “unsubstantiated” due to a routine lack of NYPD cooperation (in violation of the law).
-Even “substantiated” allegations lead only to suggestions, which the department is free to ignore.
+Allegations may remain “unsubstantiated” due to a routine lack of NYPD cooperation (in violation of the law), and even “substantiated” allegations lead only to suggestions, which the department is free to ignore.

-Even a quick glance through these records turns up numerous officers who have faced repeated, serious misconduct allegations while rising through the ranks.
-But first, it’s worth looking at these data from a bird’s eye view.
+Even a quick glance through these records turns up numerous officers who have faced repeated, serious, substantiated misconduct allegations while rising through the ranks.
+But looking at these data from a bird’s eye view also reveals some striking patterns in the complaints against NYPD misconduct.
 Anyone who is familiar with New York City would not expect police misconduct—and thus complaints about police misconduct—to be evenly distributed geographically, and that is the case here.

 ![](NYPD_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->

 The most substantiated complaints by far are found in the seventy-fifth precinct in East New York, Brooklyn, the location of a major corruption scandal, but nearby neighborhoods in Brooklyn also see a disproportionate number of complaints, as does the South Bronx.
-This looks like a map of over-policing minoritized communities.
+This map seems to show the results of over-policing minoritized communities.

-The ProPublica database records the ethinicity of both the complainant and the accused officer.
+The ProPublica database records the ethnicity of both the complainant and the accused officer.

 ![](NYPD_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->